 1. Any costs incurred in the preparation of summary data shall be paid by the requestor prior to preparing or supplying the summary data.

-2. The school district may assess costs associated with the preparation of summary data as follows:
+2. The charter school may assess costs associated with the preparation of summary data as follows:

 a.
-The cost of materials, including paper, the cost of the labor required to prepare the copies, any schedule of standard copying charges established by the school district, any special costs necessary to produce such copies from a machine-based record-keeping system, including computers and microfilm systems;
+The cost of materials, including paper, the cost of the labor required to prepare the copies, any schedule of standard copying charges established by the charter school, any special costs necessary to produce such copies from a machine-based record-keeping system, including computers and microfilm systems;

 b.
-The school district may consider the reasonable value of the summary data prepared and, where appropriate, reduce the costs assessed to the requestor.
+The charter school may consider the reasonable value of the summary data prepared and, where appropriate, reduce the costs assessed to the requestor.

-VII.
+C. Data Belonging to an Individual Subject

+The responsible authority or designee may require the requesting person to pay the actual costs of making and certifying the copies.

+The responsible authority shall not charge the data subject any fee in those instances where the data subject only desires to view private data.

+The responsible authority or designee may require the requesting person to pay the actual costs of making and certifying the copies.
+Based on the factors set forth in Minnesota Rule 1205.0300, subpart 4, the charter school determines that a reasonable fee would be the charges set forth in section VIII.A of this policy that apply to requests for data by the public.

+The charter school may not charge a fee to search for or to retrieve educational records of a child with a disability by the child’s parent or guardian or by the child upon the child reaching the age of majority.

+IX.
 Annual Review and Posting

-The responsible authority shall prepare a written data access policy and a written policy for the rights of data subjects (including specific procedures the school district uses for access by the data subject to public or private data on individuals).
+The responsible authority shall prepare a written data access policy and a written policy for the rights of data subjects (including specific procedures the charter school uses for access by the data subject to public or private data on individuals).
 The responsible authority shall update the policies no later than August 1 of each year, and at any other time as necessary to reflect changes in personnel, procedures, or other circumstances that impact the public’s ability to access data.

-Copies of the policies shall be easily available to the public by distributing free copies to the public or by posting the policies in a conspicuous place within the school district that is easily accessible to the public or by posting them on the school district’s website.
+Copies of the policies shall be easily available to the public by distributing free copies to the public or by posting the policies in a conspicuous place within the charter school that is easily accessible to the public or by posting them on the charter school’s website.

 Data Practices Contacts